zio/zio-kafka/docs/tutorial.md

     .runDrain
 ```

 While this works, it is not very performant.
 The problem with this approach is that we are committing offsets for each record separately.
 This causes a lot of overhead and slows down the consumption of records.
 To avoid this, we can aggregate offsets into batches and commit them all at once.
-This can be done by using the `ZStream#aggregateAsyncWithin` along with the `Consumer.offsetBatches` sink:
+This can be done by using the `ZStream#aggregateAsyncWithin` along with the `Consumer.collectOffsets` sink:

 ```scala mdoc:compile-only
 import zio._